 Over 16,000 schools provided with libraries

-Speaking at the 20th Traditional Education Symposium of the Turkish Private Schools Association held in the Mediterranean province of Antalya, Education Minister Mahmut Özer said that 16,361 schools that do not have a library have been provided with libraries in the last two months.
+Speaking at the opening ceremony of the library in a high school in the capital Ankara, named after psychiatrist Erol Göka, Education Minister Mahmut Özer said that 16,361 schools that did not have a library have been provided with libraries in the last two months.